 LTI is committed to offering language assessments that are supported by the highest level of client service.
-To facilitate testing quickly and cost effectively, testing programs are managed online through a secure and customized website for each academic institution.
+LTI facilitates testing quickly and cost effectively utilizing the latest technologies to expedite test scheduling and result reporting over secure, customized client sites.
+LTI is able to offer on-demand testing with results reported within 24 hours.